What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 Why insect reports are sensitive, but not a drama

-Nevertheless, the moment is crucial – because how you react determines
+Still, the moment is crucial – because how you react determines

 • whether trust remains,